yoavta/whatsapp-web-client/README.md

 Then start by:`npm start`
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-##To sign in with exist user -
+##To sign in with exist user
--user name : yoav
+- user name : yoav
--password : 123abc
+- password : 123abc
--In the converstion with Dvir you can find the 4 diffrent types of massages
+- In the converstion with Dvir you can find the 4 diffrent types of massages